 Atlassian products fit into that sweet spot of tools that are really helpful but probably overcomplicated for many teams.
 Collaborate on documents with Confluence, and transfer those projects directly to JIRA workflows.
 Connect other Atlassian products like BitBucket and HipChat to round out the software-project-collaboration universe.
 JIRA works with kanban-style cards and visual workflows that move your team through tasks via notifications and automatic updates.
 This option doesn’t include Gantt charts, but the kanban and workflow boards provide overviews for teams to stay in touch.

 This software runs on Gantt charts, and you can use it on a Mac.
 It’s still a desktop-only version, but it’s got a lot of the same features as MS Project.
 Track your budgets against actual costs, and compare these to your timelines and open tasks.
 Store templates in your library, where you can pull duplicate tasks instead of rebuilding.
 Merlin also has cool extras that give you different ways to visualize your projects in a Net Plan, Mind Map, and Organizational Chart.
 Each of these show different dependencies, timelines and budget options.
 Merlin Project Go lets you share your projects to your mobile devices.
 As a fun feature, Go turns project lists into a Gantt chart responsively by using your device’s accelerometer.
+Some other features include their Kanban board, grouping and easy reporting capabilities, iPad version and their patented feature: synchronization to DropBox.
 Check out Merlin Project’s free 30-day demo version to try before you upgrade.

 OmniPlan is another mac-based desktop and mobile-ready solution for Gantt charts and building your projects.
 You can organize your data through workflows, dependencies, budgets, and collaborations.
 Choose from two pricing levels: Standard and Pro.
 Pro gives you extended features like Monte Carlo Simulation to estimate risk and multi-project dashboarding.
 Because it’s a strictly Mac-based system, you’ll even find support for the new Mac Touch Bar in all versions.